cfsworkload/smart-home-monitor/README.md

 12. Select the **MINING_IN** table and then click **Finish**.

-The the MINING_IN and SERVICE_PROVIDER tables have been created and populated.
-Now the node-red needs to be set up.
+The MINING_IN table is now ready to be called by Node-red to create a churn decision tree and the SERVICE_PROVIDERS table is ready to be queried by Node-red to return a list of providers based on longitude and latitude input.

 ## Create dashDB decision tree and add Bluemix credentials to Node-RED

-The back end Node-RED applicaton has been provisoned with the need flows.
-The only thing missing is the credentials to **dashDB** and **IoT Real-Time Insights** and creating the decision tree in dashDB for our predictive analytics.
+The back end Node-RED applicaton has been provisoned with the needed flows.
+It has three independent lanes.
+One that starts the **converyPayload** node that after connected to the real time data in the **IoT Foundation** service, sends the data to dashDB for scoring against the decision tree and sends it to a websocket that is connected to the front end.
+The next lane that starts with the **extract location** node, after connected to IOT data, queries **dashDB** for providers in the area based on the IOT devices longitude and latitude and forwards to another websocket connected to the front end.
+The last lane that starts with the **Create dashDB tree** node is run once at the beginning of this process to create the decision tree by sending an R script through REST API to run against the historical data in the MINING_INPUT table to be used later in the top Node-red lane.

 1. Naviate to {App-name}-back-end's dashboard.
 2. Click **Show Credentials** for the **dashDB** service.